imliuyzh/lfs101x-notes/chapter13.md

 # Manipulating Text

-Irrespective of the role you play with Linux (system administrator, developer, or user), you often need to browse through and parse text files and/or extract data from them.
-Thus, it is essential for Linux users functioning in any of these capacities to become adept at performing these file manipulation operations.
-Most of the time, such file manipulation is done at the command line, which allows users to perform tasks more efficiently than while using a GUI.
-Furthermore, the command line is more suitable for automating often-executed tasks.

-## cat
+## `cat`
-cat is short for concatenate and is one of the most frequently used Linux command line utilities.
+`cat` is short for concatenate and is one of the most frequently used Linux command line utilities.
 It is often used to read and print files, as well as for simply viewing file contents.
 To view a file, use `$ cat <filename>`.

-The tac command (cat spelled backwards) prints the lines of a file in reverse order.
+The `tac` command (`cat` spelled backwards) prints the lines of a file in reverse order.
 Each line remains the same, but the order of lines is inverted:

 ```
 $ tac file